severalnines/docker/README.md

 $ docker pull severalnines/clustercontrol
 ```

-The image consists of ClusterControl and all of its components:
+The image is based on CentOS 7 which consists of ClusterControl components and requirements:
-* ClusterControl controller, cmonapi, UI and NodeJS packages installed via Severalnines repository.
+* ClusterControl controller, cmonapi, UI, notification and web-ssh packages installed via Severalnines repository.
 * MySQL, CMON database, cmon user grant and dcps database for ClusterControl UI.
 * Apache, file and directory permission for ClusterControl UI with SSL installed.
-* An auto-generated SSH key for ClusterControl usage.
+* SSH key for ClusterControl usage.

 ## Run Container ##